-Candidates are expected to consider and debate the full range of issues that affected the key concept in the question - in this case the extent to which the Personal Rule was the most significant development in government and politics in the period 1625 - 1660.
+Candidates are expected to consider and debate the full range of issues that affected the key concept in the question - in this case the extent to which religion was mainly responsible for the challenges facing James I in the period from 1603 to 1625.
 They will consider a range of key concepts such as causation, consequence, continuity, change and significance where appropriate and also the relationship between the key characteristics and features associated with the issue in the question.

-Candidates will offer an analysis and evaluation of the extent to which the Personal Rule was the most significant development in government and politics in the period 1625 - 1660.
-In order to reach a substantiated judgement about this issue, candidates may argue that the Personal Rule was without doubt the most significant development in government and politics in this period.
+Candidates will offer an analysis and evaluation of the extent to which religion was mainly responsible for the challenges facing James I in the period from 1603 to 1625.
+In order to reach a substantiated judgement about this issue, candidates may argue that religion may have been mainly responsible for the challenges facing James in the period from 1603 to 1625.
 The response might support this proposition by considering issues such as: